contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 At present, this document specifies two endpoints for general availability.

-1.  **grids**: The first endpoint surfaces gridded netCDF content of at 0.25 degree grid spacing, across standardized flight levels, on a one hour interval, at all longitudes and latitudes ranging from \[-80, 80\] (this is expected to expand and encompass the poles, with an
+1.  **grids**: The first endpoint surfaces gridded netCDF content at 0.25 degree grid spacing, across standardized flight levels, on a one hour interval, at all longitudes and latitudes ranging from \[-80, 80\] (this is expected to expand and encompass the poles, with an